gdbroman/broman.blog/posts/swe.md

 After that embarrassing experience, I started learning React.
 It was pretty tough, and I underestimated how long I would be learning it for.
 Two years later, I'm still learning.

 Luckily, I connected with someone on LinkedIn who was also trying to learn React.
-We had coffee, became friends, and built some projects together, some of which made money.
+We had coffee, became friends, and built some projects together—some of which made money.

 <Image src="/images/software/ui.png" alt="Remote-controlled battlebot" />